Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 The Raito CLI component, shown in the middle of the diagram, is the link between your data sources and Raito Cloud.
 It is an open-source command-line interface application that can be run in your data center or even on your own laptop/desktop.

 The connection to a data source itself happens in a connector, which is a plugin of the CLI.
 Each type of data source will have its own connector.
-Raito will provide some connectors as open-source, but it’s perfectly possible to implement your own connector for data sources that are not supported by us.
+Raito will provide some connectors as open-source, but it’s perfectly possible to implement your own connector for data sources that are not supported by Raito yet.

 On the left of the diagram, we see the data sources (also called targets) that the connectors will connect with.